nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Add contact feature

-The add contact feature creates and adds a new `Contact`, using contact details provided by the users, into the contact list if the contact does not already exist.
+This feature creates and adds a new `Contact` into the contact list if the contact does not already exist.

 This feature is facilitated by the following classes:

  * `AddContactParser`: